William G. Crosby

-William George Crosby (September 10, 1805 – March 21, 1881) was an American politician and the 23rd Governor of Maine.
+William George Crosby (September 10, 1805 – March 21, 1881) was an American politician and the 23rd governor of Maine.
 A Whig, Crosby served two single-year terms as governor from 1853 to 1855.

 Early life

 Crosby was born in Belfast (in modern-day Maine, then a part of Massachusetts) on September 10, 1805.
-He studied at Belfast Academy.
+He studied at Belfast Academy and then Phillips Academy in Andover, Massachusetts.
 He graduated from Bowdoin College in 1823, and his classmates included William Pitt Fessenden, with whom he remained friendly until Fessenden's death in 1869.
 He then studied law with his father, Judge William Crosby, was admitted to the bar, and practiced in Boston.
 He returned to Belfast two years later to become his father's law partner.
 In 1831, Crosby married Ann M. Patterson of Belfast.

 Politics

 Crosby was an unsuccessful Whig candidate for Congress in 1838.
 He actively campaigned for William Henry Harrison during the presidential election of 1840.
 Crosby served as delegate to the 1844 Whig National Convention that nominated Henry Clay for President of the United States.
 From 1846 to 1849, Crosby served as secretary of the Maine Board of Education, the first person to hold this position.
 In 1850, he was the unsuccessful Whig nominee for Governor of Maine.

 In 1852, Crosby was elected governor and he was re-elected in 1853.
 In both elections, he finished second in a three-way race; at the time of Crosby's elections, the state constitution imposed a majority-vote requirement in gubernatorial elections, with the legislature picking the winner if no candidate won a majority.
 In 1852, Crosby won 31% of the vote to Democratic governor John Hubbard's 44%.
 Following the election, a coalition of anti-slavery Democrats, Whigs, and Free Soilers formed a coalition and elected Crosby as governor.
 In 1853, Crosby ran for re-election against Democrat Albert Pillsbury and anti-Maine Law nominee Anson Morrill; he received 32% of the vote to Pillsbury's 44% and Morrill's 13%.
 The governing coalition from the previous election had originally agreed to elect Morrill as governor, but the Whigs defected and voted to re-elect Crosby instead.
 Crosby did not seek re-election in 1854.